cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 <small id="definition-epoch"><sup>[[1]](#reference-epoch)</sup>**Epoch** (noun): the beginning of a period in the history of someone or something.</small>

-# How computers' know their current time
+# How do computers know their current time

 There are 2 clocks<small id="reference-clock"><sup>[[2]](#definition-clock)</sup></small> in a computer to track the current time:
 1. **Hardware clock** (a.k.a.
 Real-time clock): The machine's hardware tracks a clock using a battery and circuits.
 It is recommended to set this clock to UTC<small id="reference-UTC"><sup>[[3]](#definition-UTC)</sup></small>, but you can also configure an additional "time zone" property to align this clock with your local time.
 E.g., Windows sets the hardware's clock to the user's local time; whereas MacOS and Linux set their hardware clock to UTC.